ShiftLeftSecurity/scan-action/README.md

 # Overview

-ShiftLeft Inspect Pro is a free commercial-grade security tool for modern DevOps teams.
-With an integrated multi-scanner based design, Inspect Pro can detect various kinds of security flaws in your application and infrastructure code in a single fast scan.
+ShiftLeft Scan is a free commercial-grade security tool for modern DevOps teams.
+With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan.
 The product supports a range of integration options: from scanning every push via a git hook to scanning every build and pull-request in the CI/CD pipelines.

 ## Highlighted Features